vagharsh/Jen2Spinnaker/README.md

 # Jen2Spinnaker

 - Jenkins to Spinnaker (Build and Deploy UI)
-- A UI that helps you move your **Microservice** images from your local registry to production and deploy them using Spinnaker.
+- A UI that helps you move your **Micro-service** images from your local registry to production and deploy them using Spinnaker.

 **Used Technologies:** JS, HTML, CSS, PHP, JQuery, Twitter Bootstrap.